SUS 600. Communications Workshop. (1 h)

 SUS 710.
 Sustainable Urban Planning and the Built Environment.
 (3 h)

 This course will explore the tenets of sustainable construction and high performance building practices and prepare students for the U.S. Green Building Council's LEED Green Associate Exam.
 LEED, or Leadership in Energy & Environmental Design, is a certification program that recognizes best-in-class building strategies practices.
-Sustainable architecture and construction seeks to minimize the negative environmental impact of buidlings by efficiency and moderation in the use of materials, energy, and development space.
+Sustainable architecture and construction seeks to minimize the negative environmental impact of buildings by efficiency and moderation in the use of materials, energy, and development space.
 This course widens the conversation to include how buildings and other community planning impacts urban environments.
 The focus of this planning is to satisfy construction and design goals with sustainable outcomes.

 SUS 715.
 Environmental Sustainability in a Global Context.
 (2 h)

 Students will develop practical problem-solving skills that address the challenges of climate change in an international context.
 This experiential learning course employs a variety of interdisciplinary approaches to explore concepts related to climate change adaptation.
 Students will interact with practitioners and stakeholders in various economic and political sectors to develop a group client-based project that supports real policy and management decisions on sustainable practices.
-Students will have the opportunity to travel internationallly to visit affected areas and meet with government officials, researchers, conservationists, and economic planners.
+Students will have the opportunity to travel internationally to visit affected areas and meet with government officials, researchers, conservationists, and economic planners.
 This course offers students a firsthand opportunity to conduct field research, hone interviewing practices, draft policy reports, and engage clients.

 This seminar is designed specifically for graduate students in sustainability, students who are early and mid-career professionals looking to transition into careers in sustainability or environmental protection through business, government, NGOs, policy institutes or non-profits.
 Students will hear from and meet with a range of experts in climate change and sustainability, learn about the work they do and get a clear understanding of the challenges they face (practically and politically) and the impact they can have.
 This seminar will model possible career paths and provide networking opportunities.